ArKharMinn/ArKharMinn/README.md

 <h3 align="left">📫 Get in Touch</h3>
 <p align="left">
-    If you're interested in collaborating or have any opportunities, feel free to connect with me on <a href="https://www.facebook.com/akmin.9060" target="_blank">Facebook</a>, <a href="https://www.linkedin.com/in/arkhar-minn-901a752a8" target="_blank">LinkedIn</a>, or send me an email at <a href="mailto:arkharminn@example.com">arkharminn@example.com</a>.
+    If you're interested in collaborating or have any opportunities, feel free to connect with me on <a href="https://www.facebook.com/akmin.9060" target="_blank">Facebook</a> or <a href="https://www.linkedin.com/in/arkhar-minn-901a752a8" target="_blank">LinkedIn</a>.
 </p>